 In their report, officers noted that Maceda not only smelled of alcohol, but that he’d also failed multiple sobriety tests.
 His bench warrant states that Maceda had been charged with cocaine trafficking.

-“I still have trouble believing that, despite all the warnings, lectures, and stiff penalties regarding drunk driving, people still decide to do it, unmindful that their actions could result in death and severe injuries of others,” said Attorney Joseph Sandefur of Myrtle Beach’s top personal injury firm at joeandmartin.com/myrtle-beach/.
+“I still have trouble believing that, despite all the warnings, lectures, and stiff penalties regarding drunk driving, people still decide to do it, unmindful that their actions could result in death and severe injuries of others,” said Attorney of Florida’s top personal injury firm at johnbales.com.
 “I hope that the family of the victim in this case decides to pursue a wrongful death lawsuit against this driver.”